 Characteristics of the best oatmeal cookie (according to me)

-- the best oatmeal cookie should be a thick oatmeal cookie, not a thin cookie: I want minimal cookie spread and the cookie should have some heft to it
+- should be a thick oatmeal cookie, not a thin cookie: I want minimal cookie spread and the cookie should have some heft to it

-- the perfect oatmeal cookie is a chewy oatmeal cookie: I don’t want a soft oatmeal cookie, not that there’s anything wrong with soft cookies, but I like oatmeal cookies that have a chewy texture with some bite to them
+- is a chewy oatmeal cookie: I don’t want a soft oatmeal cookie, not that there’s anything wrong with soft cookies, but I like oatmeal cookies that have a chewy texture with some bite to them

-- the thick chewy oatmeal cookie will have a slightly crackled top: the cracks on top of the cookie are what draw me in—I know the cookie is going to be good when I see those cookie cracks
+- will have a slightly crackled top: the cracks on top of the cookie are what draw me in—I know the cookie is going to be good when I see those cookie cracks

-- the best thick chewy oatmeal cookie is loaded with chunks chocolate, and I do mean chocolate, not raisins.
+- is loaded with chunks chocolate, and I do mean chocolate, not raisins.
 There is a time and a place for oatmeal raisin cookies, but this is not a recipe about those.
 By the way, I have a recipe for crispy oatmeal raisin cookies if you need one

-- the perfect thick chewy oatmeal cookie will have both chocolate and nuts (salted peanuts work great!)—I hesitated to put nuts in these oatmeal chocolate cookies, but the salted peanuts are actually a really nice touch.
+- has both chocolate and nuts (salted peanuts work great!)—I hesitated to put nuts in these oatmeal chocolate cookies, but the salted peanuts are actually a really nice touch.
 You don’t really notice the peanuts as you are chewing, but you can definitely taste them

 How do you make thick cookies that don’t spread when baked?